learnlatex/learnlatex.github.io/en/more-08.md

 by the table cell.
 We will look at manual font formatting [in a few lessons time](lesson-11).

-You might find this handy, but now you want the first cell not to be affected because it's the table head.
-Here `\multicolumn` comes in handy.
-Remember that it can be used to change a single cell's alignment as well?
-In fact, if you use `\multicolumn` you ignore whatever has been defined for these columns in the preamble.
-So you can use
+You may want the first cell not to be affected because it is the table head.
+Here `\multicolumn` may be used.
+Remember that it can be used to change a single cell's alignment as shown below.

 <!-- {% raw %} -->
 ```latex